 When you’re revamping on a budget you need to count every penny or try to anyway 🙂 We were

 We found a beautifully curved branch in our wood stash and some curtain accessories.
 You only need the bits you screw into the wall that keep the curtain rod up.

 We cut the branch down a little and removed the side growths.

 I used a blunt knife to deflake the branch.
 The bark was quite rough and I didn’t want it to hook the towels.
 Man it’s not easy deflaking a branch and those little side twigs hurt, but when you’re feeling a little guilty then you have to persevere 😀 Once all the bark had been removed I took some sandpaper and sanded any leftover rough bits.
 It took quite a bit of sanding (more punishment) until it was nice a smooth and I had to saw off a few more knobs and bumps as I went along.

 Once we were happy we stained the brain a beautiful dark brown and sealed it with clear, matt marine varnish.
-Such a pretty colour don’t you think?
+Such a pretty color don’t you think?

 To hang the towel rack we cut the ends off of the curtain accessories with a hacksaw.